markvncent/Gabay/README.md

 - Administrative panel for adding and managing candidate data
 - Social issue stance tracking with visual indicators (Agree, Disagree, Neutral)
 - Modern, responsive UI with consistent styling
+- Elegant page transitions with fading effects and emblem display
+- Intro splash screen with progress indicator for first-time launch
+- Streamlined search interface with intuitive controls

 ## Components
 The application follows a modular design pattern with separate components for different aspects of the UI: